-$^{17 \} COM(2015) \ 614-http://eur-lex.europa.eu/resource.html?uri=cellar:8a8ef5e8-99a0-11e5-b3b701aa75ed71a1.0012.02/DOC_1\& format=PDF1 \ form$
+COM(2015) 614 - http://eur-lex.europa.eu/resource.html?uri=cellar:8a8ef5e8-99a0-11e5-b3b701aa75ed71a1.0012.02/DOC\1&format=PDF

-The enhancement will no longer entail the GPP coordinator to manually collate the data from all of its respective Contracting Authorities and submit a weekly report.
+The enhancement will no longer entail the GPP coordinator to manually collate the data from all of its respective Contracting Authorities and submit a quarterly report.
 It aims to facilitate the complex nature of public procurement practices, by further integrating GPP in the drafting of tender proposals.
 Moreover, the enhancement will also reduce the margin of error of statistics.
 This ePPS enhancement is set to start with the introduction of the 2nd NAP.